jonnebonde/semester_project-2/README.md

 ### Running

-If all files are cloned and runned live on your prefered live host or on localhost, the site should work and communicate with the Noroff api.
+If all files are cloned and runned live on your prefered live host or on localhost, the site should work and communicate with the Noroff api. please note that you dont need a real @stud.noroff.no mail to register if you want to test the full potential of the site and that the api gets a purge regulary.

 ## Contributing